benhirsch24/Core-Compiler/README.md

 And there's no answers to exercises so I actually have to work it out.

 'Make' will compile it to an executable called 'Core'.
 Core takes a file written in the core language.

-### Possible Exercises After It's Done

-* Writing the Parser as a monad
-* Write Pratt Parser
-* Use Haskell parser module Parsec
-* Add data constructors like Haskell (instead of the Pack{1,2} stuff) \*NM I understand now.
-Supercomb = Pack{tag, arity} makes sense now.
-But it would still be cool to learn how to implement ADTs and stuff but I'll probably just look it up in ghc
-* Type checking
-* I *think* the entire compiler can be written as a state monad... when I finish chapter 2 maybe I'll look into that